zanycherub/fastapi-users-demo/README.md

 ## FAST API - USERS WEB APP DEMO
-Created for DEMO purposes using FAST API as Python Web Frameworm and Bootstrap for UI.
+Created for DEMO purposes using FAST API as Python Web Framework and Bootstrap for UI.

 ```
 python3 -m venv env